 Once you've completed step 4, you will get your number plate and registration certificate.

-- name and garage or postal address of nominated operator
+- name and garage or postal address of the nominated operator

-- name and address of registered owner/s if different to nominated operator
+- name and address of the registered owner/s - if different to the nominated operator

 - vehicle information.